What is the difference between Fiber, Cable, DSL, and VDSL Internet?

 The choice of connection for an office depends on employees’ needs and preferences.
 So, IT managers should consider the type of network that will work best for their employees.
 Both solutions have pros and cons, like the wireless connection means more flexibility and mobility, while wired networks provide more reliability and security for the company’s data.

 However, in this article, we’ll focus on the different technologies used to deliver the connection to your home, office, or mobile phone.
 Knowing the most popular Internet connections and how they vary in availability, speed potential, price, and performance is important.

 What types of wired Internet connections are available?

 Fiber, cable, and DSL are the most popular types of wiring that carry internet service.

 To select the best Internet package for your business, you should know the key factors determining different Internet connections like Internet speed or bandwidth, costs, availability, reliability, and convenience.
 So you do not end up paying for a connection that is not as fast or reliable as you expected.

 Fiber Internet connection is one of the most advanced and fastest connections that exist today.
 Many Internet services experts claim that the fiber-optic internet is the best connection type for speed and reliability.
 Fiber Internet is delivered to your house or office building via a fiber optic cable made of many small glass or plastic fibers.

 Why is Fiber Internet so fast?

-Fiber Internet is considered the fastest wired connection because of the optic lines via which the data is transferred.
+Fiber Internet is the fastest wired connection because of the optic lines via which the data is transferred.
 It uses pulses of light to send data running through fiber optic cable.
 Unlike cable and DSL connections, which send electricity to transmit data through the lines, Fiber Internet connection data travels as beams of light.
-So the fiber optic infrastructure supports the fast Internet speeds provided by this type of data connection.
+So the fiber optic infrastructure supports the fast Internet speeds provided by this data connection.